Belt press shopping is not like your typical shopping, it’s a little more hands-on. However, that’s to be expected when you’re juicing, right?

 The first aspect of why a Kreuzmayr Belt Press can be a solution for your operation is the reduction in labor.
-If you have ever pressed using a rack and cloth or screw press, you know the amount of labor exerted is excessive, mash flying everywhere am I right?
-Not to mention, it is time-consuming and often requires multiple laborers to get the job done.
+If you have ever pressed using a rack and cloth, bladder or screw press, you know the amount of labor exerted is excessive, mash flying everywhere am I right?
+It is time-consuming and requires multiple laborers.

 Kreuzmayr Belt Presses are continuously automatic which requires minimal supervision from a single operator.
 The savings start with reduced labor.
 Due to the belt presses automatic function, it also allows the process to be quicker and less draining on the staff.
 A standard operation could have been up to five laborers on a rack and cloth press working six to eight hours shift during the season.